Homepage > Journal > Design problem: Usability vs. Desirability

 How you like that:

 Usability?
-Or maybe Desirability?
-What's more important in UX Design?
+Or desirability?
+What's more critical in UX design?
 It may seem like an attempt to settle a dilemma of which came first, the chicken or the egg.
 Overall, why does it matter?
-All that counts is that the scrambled eggs are tasty, right?
+All that counts is that the scrambled eggs are tasty.

-Nevertheless, today, we will discuss the problem of the Usability and Desirability of digital products due to a very simple and meaningful reason.
+Nevertheless, today, we'll discuss the problem of the usability and desirability of digital products for a straightforward and meaningful reason.

 Omitting one of these traits or favoring one over the other causes more damage than good.
 This mistake can significantly impact sales results, loyalty, and conversion.

-In other words, if you don't want to lose money and customers, read what good comes from making digital products that have Usability and Desirability.
+In other words, if you don't want to lose money and customers, read the benefits of making digital products that offer high usability and desirability.

 We Audit.
 We Research.
 We Design.

-Although it's a common problem (in UX and UI), the question itself is incorrectly formulated.
-And we need to emphasize it right away.
-Mobile UX Design and Web UX Design aren't meant to achieve the highest possible Usability.
+Although it's a common problem (in UX and UI), the question is incorrectly formulated.
+We need to emphasize this immediately: Mobile UX design and web UX design aren't meant to achieve the highest possible usability.
 It's certainly not the only goal.

-Application design is also not about creating digital products that are as Desirable as possible, that are appreciated for their aesthetic qualities and the engagement that they evoke in users.
-It wouldn't be enough even for the undemanding user.
-And almost every UX Designer knows about this.
+Application design is also not about creating digital products that are as desirable as possible and appreciated for their aesthetic qualities and the engagement they evoke in users.
+This wouldn't be enough even for the undemanding user, and almost every UX designer knows this.

 So what is the point?
-To make sense of all of this, we must first present you with fundamental distinctions and definitions.
+We must first present you with fundamental distinctions and definitions to make sense of all this.
 Oh well, it can't be helped.
 A little theory is necessary.
 No one has yet gone crazy from a bit of theory.
 So, let's start with the egg and the chicken.

-While reading various articles on the User Experience, you may often encounter an expression that can be confusing for those less familiar with UX.
-Namely, frequently User Experience is equated with Usability.
+While reading various articles on user experience, you may often encounter an expression that can be confusing for those less familiar with UX.
+Namely, user experience is frequently equated with usability.
 These terms are used interchangeably or as synonyms.

 • Value